BourgondAries/racket-gondola/README.md

 ## Configuration ##

 ### Server Port ###
 The `-p 8002:8000` clause in the file `dock` specifies which port the server is hosted on.
-Change 8002 to any other port to take effect.
+Change 8002 to any other port to take effect (you will need to restart the image).

 ### Disqus and Site words ###
 `settings.rkt` contains various string settings, such as the disqus forum, the name of the site, the name of an entry, and so on.